Analysis Pipeline

 - Summary: An overall assessment of the PR’s architectural impact

-Stage 4 — Model Generation (optional)
+Stage 4 — Model update

-Section titled “Stage 4 — Model Generation (optional)”| Model tier | Advanced |
+Section titled “Stage 4 — Model update”| Model tier | Fast (deterministic fallback) |

-| Input | Violation findings from Stage 3, current architecture model |
+| Input | Structured relationships from Stage 3, current architecture model |

-| Output | Architecture model code patches |
+| Output | Patched model file with new relationship declarations |

 Prompt templates